The Unique Feature of Your Woven Wrap

 Variating Yarn Widths

 As our wraps are made from natural yarns, which often vary in width, this is perfectly normal for all of our yarns and is often common with linen, silk and wool blends.
+Sometimes the thicker yarns will appear randomly and some will be more regular as seen below.

 Usually found on wild silk & cottolin blends, these are less prominent than the nubs and slubs of linen and hemp but can be seen for similar reasons.